 In addition, "courtesy hours," which call for general consideration regardless of time, are always in effect.
 If someone asks you to quiet down, please comply.

 During final exams, quiet hours are in effect 24 hours a day.
 The enforcement of quiet hours is everyone's responsibility.
-If your neighbor is being too loud, you are encouraged to ask him or her to please quiet down.
-If this proves ineffective, see your residence hall staff member or call Campus Safety.
+If your neighbor is being too loud, you are encouraged to ask them to please quiet down.
+If this proves ineffective, see your RA or call Campus Safety.

 Quiet hours are: